 Movers and Shakers

-Rachel Arnaud, the Archivist of the Port Hope Archives in Port Hope, kindly sent us a 1973 newspaper article listing various owners or occupiers of distilleries in Port Hope between 1802 and the mid-1850s.
-The names include Elias Smith, Thomas Molson, Edward Dodd, John David Smith, David Smart, Erasmus Fowkes, W. Benson, Lynn & White, E. Clarke, and W. Waller.
+Rachel Arnaud, Archivist at the Port Hope Archives in Port Hope, kindly sent me a 1973 newspaper article listing various owners or occupiers of distilleries in Port Hope between 1802 and the mid-1850s.
+Names include Elias Smith, Thomas Molson, Edward Dodd, John David Smith, David Smart, Erasmus Fowkes, W. Benson, Lynn & White, E. Clarke, and W. Waller.

-David Smart owned the Durham Distillery, and the Port Hope History site, by reference to surviving copies of the Port Hope Gazette from the 1840s, shows that much of the commercial advertising in the town’s newspapers were for liquors and wines including Smart’s whisky.
+David Smart owned the Durham Distillery, and the Port Hope History site, by reference to surviving copies of the Port Hope Gazette in the 1840s, shows that much advertising in town newspapers was for liquors and wines including Smart’s whisky.

 Molson’s distillery in 1857-1858 was mashing 30 bushels a day, according to an advertisement Ms. Arnaud also sent.
 This Molson was related to the famous brewing clan in Montreal, whose patriarch came from Lincolnshire, U.K.

-Joseph Hall, a merchant in Kingston, ON, advertised on May 4, 1842 in the Chronicle and Gazette having 250 barrels of the “well-known” Port Hope whisky for sale.
+Joseph Hall, a merchant in Kingston, advertised on May 4, 1842 in the Chronicle and Gazette 250 barrels of the “well-known” Port Hope whisky for sale.
 At a conservative estimate of 30 gallons per barrel, that is 7,500 gallons of whisky, not a small amount even factoring that Kingston then had the largest population in Ontario.
-Yet in 1850 that was only 25,000.
-Certainly in 1842 Port Hope was much smaller, around 1,200, but its whisky production reflected demand well beyond Port Hope.
+Yet, in 1850 that was only some 25,000 people.
+Certainly in 1842 Port Hope was much smaller, around 1,200, but its whisky output reflected demand well beyond Port Hope.

-Other ads in Kingston regularly offered Port Hope whisky even though Kingston produced considerable whisky of its own, notably by Morton (also famed for whisky as I have written earlier) but also other distilleries.
-Distiller William Garratt in Kingston regularly advertised in the 1820s-1830s his need for “rye and Indian corn”, as this 1826 ad shows.
+Other ads in Kingston regularly touted Port Hope whisky even though Kingston produced considerable whisky of its own.
+There was notably Morton’s, also famed for quality as I have written earlier, but also other distilleries.
+Distiller William Garratt in Kingston regularly placed ads in the 1820s-1830s seeking “rye and Indian corn”, as this 1826 ad shows.
 See also my earlier discussion, here.*

-This regional taste for rye-and-corn-based whisky arose well before Hiram Walker (also American) and the other Big 5 distillery founders (of varying origins) made Canadian whisky.
+This regional taste for rye- and corn-based whisky arose well before Hiram Walker (an American), and the other Big 5 distillery founders (of varying origins), made Canadian whisky.

-Port Hope’s distillers made an especially favoured version, and I doubt that any of the Big 5 ever made anything better in the period.
+Port Hope distillers made an especially favoured version, and I doubt the Big 5 distillers (see below) made anything better in the period.

-After 1850, in tune with the general pattern in Ontario, drinking was progressively viewed in a different light.
-The Temperance movement, as elsewhere in the world, gained ground and the Port Hope industry withered.
-Ian Montana’s book mentioned above is particularly good on the origins, growth, and success of the Temperance movement in Port Hope and environs, citing figures that show a dramatic per capita reduction of spirits consumption by the end of the 1800s.
+After 1850, in line with the general pattern in Ontario, drinking was progressively viewed in an altered light.
+The Temperance movement, as elsewhere in the world, gained ground and Port Hope’s distilling industry faded.
+Ian Montagne’s book is particularly good on the origins, growth, and success of Temperance in Port Hope and environs.
+He cites figures that show a dramatic per capita reduction of spirits consumption by the end of the 1800s.

-By 1900 the “Big 5” distillers ended by dominating the business in Ontario.
-These were Seagram (Waterloo), Hiram Walker (Windsor), Gooderham & Worts (Toronto), Corby (Corbyville/Belleville), Wiser (Prescott).
+By 1900 the “Big 5” distilleries ended dominating the business in Ontario.
+They were Seagram (Waterloo), Hiram Walker (Windsor), Gooderham & Worts (Toronto), Corby (Corbyville/Belleville), and Wiser (Prescott).

 Despite this, a few smaller distilleries continued including in Perth and Hamilton, some of which I discussed earlier.
 But they were outliers in what had become a new era.

-Apart from the growing temperance movement, were there other factors to explain Port Hope’s loss of its whisky industry?
+Apart from the growing Temperance movement, were there other factors to explain Port Hope’s loss of its whisky industry?
 Yes, as after the Grand Trunk railway connected Port Hope to Toronto, water commerce on Lake Ontario declined, until then Port Hope’s special advantage.
-Also, the advent of new forms of power for industry, notably steam and then electricity, made water-power less important.
-The grain mills of the Ganarska river basin of which distilling was initially a by-product or extension declined with construction of larger, more efficient plants in Toronto.
+Also, new forms of power for industry, notably steam and then electricity, made water-power less important.
+The grain mills of the Ganarska river basin, of which distilling was initially a by-product or extension, declined with construction of larger, more efficient plants in Toronto.

-There are also the imponderables of personalities and business: the Big 5 may have emerged with the degree of dominance they had due to the special skills of their founders, men like Joseph Seagram and Hiram Walker, not because their product was better or so different from distilleries that did not benefit from similar management ability.
+There are also imponderables of personalities and business.
+The Big 5 may have emerged in good part due to the special skills of their founders, men like Joseph Seagram and Hiram Walker, not because their product was better or so different from distilleries that did not benefit from similar factors.

-In regard to grain composition for Port Hope distilling, information is sparse, as is distilling method and aging.
+In regard to the grain composition of Port Hope distilling, information is sparse, similarly for distilling methods and aging.
 A reading of early Port Hope and Ontario history suggests a broad range of crops was raised in Hope Township: barley, wheat, rye, oats, corn, buckwheat, peas.
-I have not as yet been able to determine specific mashes used for Port Hope whisky.
+I have not to date been able to determine specific mashes used for Port Hope whisky.

-I would think a mash of barley malt, rye, and corn was typically used, similar to whiskey in the U.S. Northeast and on the north shore of Lake Ontario (see my earlier posts for details, including here).
-It appears other grains supplemented these, or for some distillers, wheat and oats are sometimes mentioned in early distillers’ advertisements for grain.
+I would think a mash of barley malt, rye, and corn was typically used, as typical of whiskey in the U.S. Northeast and on the north shore of Lake Ontario.
+See my earlier posts for details, including here.
+It appears other grains supplemented these, or for some distillers.
+Wheat and oats, for example are sometimes mentioned in early distillers’ advertisements for grain.

 In 1851 William H. Smith, in his historical study of Canada West (now Ontario), stated “rye” was the grain used to make whisky.
-See Smith’s comments here.
-We infer from this and evidence canvassed in earlier posts that Cavan Street’s whisky probably used rye as the base.
+See Smith’s comments, here.
+I infer from this and evidence canvassed in earlier blogposts that Cavan Street whisky probably used rye as the base.
 While it would be useful to know the grain bill(s) used in Port Hope, the rectification methods are equally important.*